-- Annual collection and analysis of race, ethnicity and language data from: - Eligible individuals to identify significant culturally and linguistically diverse populations within a plan's membership. - Contracted Providers to assess gaps in network demographics. - Revalidate data at least annually. - Local geographic population demographics and trends derived from publicly available sources (Community Health Measures and State Rankings Report). - Applicable national demographics and trends derived from publicly available sources. - Assessment of Provider Network. - Collection of data and reporting for the Diversity of Membership HEDIS® measure. - Annual determination of threshold languages and processes in place to provide Members with vital information in threshold languages. - Identification of specific cultural and linguistic disparities found within the plan's diverse populations. - Analysis of HEDIS® and CAHPS® results for potential cultural and linguistic disparities that prevent Members from obtaining the recommended key chronic and preventive services.
+- Annual collection and analysis of race, ethnicity and language data from: - Eligible individuals to identify significant culturally and linguistically diverse populations within a plan's membership. - o Contracted Providers to assess gaps in network demographics.

+- Revalidate data at least annually. - Local geographic population demographics and trends derived from publicly available sources (Community Health Measures and State Rankings Report). - Applicable national demographics and trends derived from publicly available sources. - Assessment of Provider network. - Collection of data and reporting for the Diversity of Membership HEDIS® measure. - Annual determination of threshold languages and processes in place to provide Members with vital information in threshold languages. - Identification of specific cultural and linguistic disparities found within the plan's diverse populations. - Analysis of HEDIS® and Consumer Assessment of Healthcare Providers and Systems (CAHPS®) results for potential cultural and linguistic disparities that prevent Members from obtaining the recommended key chronic and preventive services.